MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-iirfunction.md

 ms.topic: reference
 ms.date: 09/24/2018
 ---
-# series-iir()
+# series_iir()

 Applies a Infinite Impulse Response filter on a series.

-Takes an expression containing dynamic numerical array as input and applies an [Infinite Impulse Response](https://en.wikipedia.org/wiki/Infinite-impulse-response) filter.
-By specifying the filter coefficients, it can be used, for example, to calculate the cumulative sum of the series, to apply smoothing operations, as well as various [high-pass](https://en.wikipedia.org/wiki/High-pass-filter), [band-pass](https://en.wikipedia.org/wiki/Band-pass-filter) and [low-pass](https://en.wikipedia.org/wiki/Low-pass-filter) filters.
+Takes an expression containing dynamic numerical array as input and applies an [Infinite Impulse Response](https://en.wikipedia.org/wiki/Infinite_impulse_response) filter.
+By specifying the filter coefficients, it can be used, for example, to calculate the cumulative sum of the series, to apply smoothing operations, as well as various [high-pass](https://en.wikipedia.org/wiki/High-pass_filter), [band-pass](https://en.wikipedia.org/wiki/Band-pass_filter) and [low-pass](https://en.wikipedia.org/wiki/Low-pass_filter) filters.
 The function takes as input the column containing the dynamic array and two static dynamic arrays of the filter's *a* and *b* coefficients, and applies the filter on the column.
 It outputs a new dynamic array column, containing the filtered output.

 **Syntax**

-`series-iir(`*x*`,` *b* `,` *a*`)`
+`series_iir(`*x*`,` *b* `,` *a*`)`

 **Arguments**